Balikucha

-Balikucha, also spelled balicucha or balikutsa, is a type of traditional pulled sugar candy from the Philippines.
+Balikucha, also spelled balicucha or balikutsa, is a type of traditional pulled sugar candy from the Municipality of Santa Maria, Ilocos Sur, Philippines.
 It is made by boiling pure sugarcane juice or crystalline sugar (usually muscovado or palm sugar) until it caramelizes and becomes a syrup.
 It is then pulled and folded repeatedly against a nail until it turns a creamy white color.
 The resulting ropes of candy are then cut into sections and curled at the ends, resulting in a distinctive shape similar to palmier pastries.
 They are allowed to dry under the sun before being sold.